campg2j003/JAWS-Script-for-Audacity/readme.md

 Three install types are supported:
 - Just Scripts: installs the scripts but does not install uninstall information or make a folder in %ProgramFiles%.
-- Full: installs scripts in the script folder for the selected versions/languages, creates a folder in %programfiles% (%localappdata% for current user install) wich contains an uninstaller and optional additional files such as README, etc.
+- Full: installs scripts in the script folder for the selected versions/languages, creates a folder in %programfiles% (%localappdata% for current user install) (the installation folder) wich contains an uninstaller and optional additional files such as README, etc.
 - Custom: like Full but allows installation of the installer source.

-For full or custom installations for all users the uninstaller and README files are installed in %programfiles%.
-For current user installations they are installed in %localappdata%.
+For full or custom installations for all users the uninstaller and README files are installed in the installation folder.

+If you choose the Just Scripts install type, the README and What's New files will be installed in the JAWS scripts folder for each version, and What's new.txt will be called audacity_whatsnew.txt.
+(The Vietnamese README file will not be installed in a Just Scripts install.)

 If the user's priveleges allow for installing for all users, an all user install is performed.
 Otherwise a current user install is performed.
 If privileges allow for all user installation, current user installation can be forced by adding the /currentuser command line switch.

-If you choose the Just Scripts install type, the README and What's New files will be installed in the JAWS scripts folder for each version, and What's new.txt will be called audacity_whatsnew.txt.
-(The Vietnamese README file will not be installed in a Just Scripts install.)

 For all user installs, on the Versions/Languages page you can choose whether to install the scripts for the current user or for all users.